 Thanksgiving Weekend Getaways

-Plymouth is the perfect Thanksgiving vacation for both families and couples.
-In fact, this year is the 400th Anniversary of the Pilgrims landing in Plymouth and the city will host an America’s Hometown Thanksgiving Celebration and Parade.
+Plymouth is the perfect long weekend getaway for Thanksgiving.
+In fact, this year is the 400th Anniversary of the Pilgrim’s landing in Plymouth and the city will host an America’s Hometown Thanksgiving Celebration and Parade.

 Park City, Utah